The Grey Wolf by Louise Penny

 Reading Under the Influence

-My recovery from knee replacement is going well, but for the first two weeks I was on some pain drugs – which I found made some reading quite difficult.
+My recovery from knee replacement is going well, but for the first two weeks I was on pain drugs – which I found made some reading a challenge.
 I was close to the end of the latest Louis Penny novel, but the complex plot and clues became a jumble – as I say – under the influence.

 Putting it aside for now, I read three very effortless Christmas books.